Mechanical Engineering, Ph.D.

 Great Florida Location

-While many mechanical engineering Ph.D. students are already working professionals in the local area, other candidates choose the mechanical engineering master's program at Florida Tech for its prime location in the heart of Florida's Space Coast near the nation's fourth largest high-tech workforce.
+While many mechanical engineering PhD students are already working professionals in the local area, other candidates choose the mechanical engineering master’s program at Florida Tech for its prime location in the heart of Florida’s Space Coast, in the middle of one of the nation’s largest high-tech workforces.

 Excellent Career Potential

-Graduates find a wide range of career options with a degree from Florida Tech's mechanical engineering Ph.D. program.
-Mechanical engineers work in industries such as aerospace, electronics, railway, government and defense, materials and metals, construction and automotive, to name a few.
+Graduates find a wide range of career options with a degree from Florida Tech’s mechanical engineering PhD program.
+Mechanical engineers work in industries such as the aerospace, electronics, railway, government and defense, materials and metals, construction, and automotive industries, to name a few.

 Demand for mechanical engineers is growing through 2022 with new job opportunities in alternative energy, nanotechnology and automotive.
-Employers such as Harris Corp., GE, US Air Force and Pratt & Whitney have hired Florida graduates.
+Employers such as Harris Corp., GE, the US Air Force, and Pratt & Whitney have hired Florida mechanical engineering graduates.